gitter-badger/autoloader/docs/installation.md

 ## Option 1: Manual installation

-Download the source files from this projects [git repository](https://github.com/nirvarnia/autoloader).
+Download the source files from this project's [git repository](https://github.com/nirvarnia/autoloader).
 Copy the contents of the ./src/ directory to your project and `include` the Autoloader.php file.

 This package has no external dependencies.